jeosol/hello-world/README.markdown

 ## Usage
 ### Cloning the repository

 The reposity can be cloned into your **quicklisp/local-projects** directory (as shown below) or somewhere where quicklisp/asdf can find it.
-The following command command clones the repository under the ~/quicklisp/local-projects/ directory:
+The following command clones the repository under the ~/quicklisp/local-projects/ directory:
 ```
 git clone https://github.com/jeosol/hello-world.git ~/quicklisp/local-projects/hello-world
 ```